HarshithaBC/SingleCell-Genomics/README.md

 * Assigning cell type identity to clusters

 ## Future
 I furthermore want to try different ways of normalizing the data and performing dimensional reductionality, to understand UMAP better.
 I also want to learn to use Seurat for multi-modal data.
 Another one on my bucket list is to do bacterial scRNA analysis!
-Having studied microbiology as one of my majors in undergrad, its would be really cool to do that.
+Having studied microbiology as one of my majors during undergrad, it would be really cool to do that.

 If you have any questions, please do not hesitate to contact me at - harshitha.chandra01@gmail.com.